PranavSK/appcraft-astro/src/content/slide/sample.md

 ---
-title: 'Second Sample'
+description: This is the second sample slide.
-description: 'This is the second sample slide.'
+title: Second Sample
 ---

 {% slide %}